 We arrange and run any elections (held every four years at the same time as District Council elections) and by-elections on behalf of Parish Councils.

 Parish Meetings must assemble annually on some day between 1 March and 1 June and on one other occasion during the year.
-Their meetings are open to the public but only the registered electors for the Parish are permitted to speak and vote on any proposal.
-A Parish Meeting is not a corporate body and is therefore unable to own property or sue or be sued.
-Generally speaking it is not a local authority and its powers are not as wide as those of a Parish Council.
-18 of the Parishes have Parish Meetings which consist of the local government electors for the Parish themselves.
+Their meetings are open to the public, but only registered electors for the Parish can speak and vote on any proposal.
+A Parish Meeting is not a corporate body.
+A Parish Meeting is unable to own property, sue, or be sued.
+It is not a local authority.
+Its powers are not as wide as those of a Parish Council.
+18 of the Parishes have Parish Meetings, which consist of the local government electors for the Parish themselves.

 Parish contact details

-Parish Councillors elections are run every four years when councillors are elected for a four year term of office.
-At some point during the term of office a vacancy will occur which will be advertised on the notice boards within the Parish.
-For details of any current bi-elections see elections.
+Parish Councillor elections run every four years.
+Councillors are elected for a four-year term of office.
+At some point during the term of office, a vacancy will occur.
+We advertise the vacancy on the notice boards within the Parish.

-Any parishioner can request an election, requests must be signed by 10 people and sent to Eden District Council.
-If there is no request for an election then the Parish Council can co-opt to the vacancy at the next meeting of the Council.
+Any parishioner can request an election.
+Requests must be signed by 10 people and sent to us.
+If there is no request for an election, the Parish Council can co-opt to the vacancy at the next meeting of the Council.

 A Town Council is the same as a Parish Council, except larger.
-Town and Parish Councils make up a third tier of local government and are sometimes known as Local Councils.
+Town and Parish Councils make up a third tier of local government.
+They are sometimes known as Local Councils.
 They have Members (Councillors) elected by the people who live in their area.
-There is a clerk, who is an employee of the council and who looks after the administration of its activities.
+There is a Clerk, who is an employee of the Council, who looks after the administration of its activities.

-How does this differ from the District and County Council?
+How does this differ from the District Council and the County Council?

 There are three town councils in Eden:

 Town Councils have the same powers and duties as Parish Councils.
-However, Town Councils usually represent more populated urban areas and have a bigger budget.
-Town Councils can also take responsibility for providing a wider range of services for example tourist information centres, civic buildings, public toilets, Christmas lights and cultural events.
+Town Councils usually represent more populated urban areas and have a bigger budget.
+Town Councils can also take responsibility for providing a wider range of services, for example:

 Cumbria Association of Local Councils (CALC)